Resources and Links

 CancerCare is a national nonprofit agency that offers free support, information, financial assistance, and practical help to people with cancer and their loved ones.
 Financial assistance is given in the form of limited grants for certain treatment expenses.

-Chronic Disease Fund (CDF) The Chronic Disease Fund is an independent 501(c)(3) non-profit charitable organization that helps underinsured patients with chronic disease, cancers or life-altering conditions obtain the expensive medications they need.
+Chronic Disease Fund (CDF) is an independent 501(c)(3) non-profit charitable organization that helps underinsured patients with chronic disease, cancers or life-altering conditions obtain the expensive medications they need.

-The Healthwell Foundation The HealthWell Foundation® is a non-profit, charitable organization that helps individuals afford prescription medications they are taking for specific illnesses.
+The Healthwell Foundation is a non-profit, charitable organization that helps individuals afford prescription medications they are taking for specific illnesses.
 The Foundation provides financial assistance to eligible patients to cover certain out-of-pocket health care costs.

 Pharmaceutical Company Patient Assistance Programs

 Some pharmaceutical companies offer prescription drug programs to make specific drugs available to people who could not otherwise afford them.
 Generally, your doctor must apply to these programs on your behalf.
 However, you can call and obtain the applications and information to help speed the process.
 Eligibility requirements and program operations vary greatly from one program to another.

 Following are listings of pharmaceutical company patient assistance programs for some of the drugs commonly used by people with lung cancer.

 Amgen, Inc. – Amgen’s patient assistance programs are a continuum of services designed to provide access through free goods and other support services to qualifying uninsured and under-insured patients.
 In addition, Amgen makes donations to third-party co-pay assistance foundations.
 To enroll, please call the appropriate hotline number listed below or learn more about available programs by choosing a product from the menu below.